Business terms

 NET PROFIT:

-The total revenue minus total expenditure during the accounting period.
+The total revenue minus total expenditure during the accounting period.back to top

 NET PROFIT MARGIN:

-The net profit divided by sales; expressed as a percentage.
+The net profit divided by sales; expressed as a percentage.back to top

 NICHE: